D'Urville Island: History

+The original Māori name of the island is Rangitoto, meaning "blood red sky" (rangi means sky; toto means blood).
+It is an ancient name brought from Hawaiki, the ancestral homeland of the Māori in the Pacific.
+The name was later lengthened to Rangitoto ki te Tonga, the suffix meaning "of the south", to distinguish it from places in the North Island called Rangitoto.
+The official name of the island is Rangitoto ki te Tonga / D'Urville Island.

-The official name of the island is Rangitoto ki te Tonga / D'Urville Island, with the Māori language name, associated with Kupe, meaning "Red Heavens Look to the South".
-The island was a traditional source of argillite (pakohe), used in the production of stone tools such as adzes during the Archaic period (1300–1500).
+The island was a traditional source of argillite (pakohe) for Māori, used in the production of stone tools such as adzes during the Archaic period (1300–1500).
 From the 1600s until the early 1800s, the island was a part of the rohe of Ngāti Tūmatakōkiri.
 In the present day, the island is within the rohe of Ngāti Koata and Ngāti Kuia.

 Geography

 The island has a convoluted coastline, as is frequently found with islands formed from peaks between sea-drowned valleys.
 It extends for some 35 km northeast/southwest, and is a little over 10 km wide at its widest point.
 The eastern coast of the island is relatively smooth, marked mainly by the small D'Urville Peninsula, some halfway along its length.
 In contrast, the west coast is marked by three large inlets: Port Hardy in the north, Greville Harbour in the centre, and Manuhakapakapa in the south.
 Numerous smaller islands lie off the coast, notably Stephens Island, which lies 3 km off D'Urville's northernmost point, Cape Stephens.
 The island's highest point, Takapōtaka / Attempt Hill (729 m) lies close to the centre of the island, due east of Greville Harbour.
 Most of the island's residents live close to the more sheltered east coast, with the localities of Patuki and Mukahanga being close to the northern tip of the island.